SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Handy Menu
 ----------

-For a quick Data-info/Save/Plot/3d-plot(2d only)/Edit-mask(2d only),
-high-light the data/theory, right-click, and select a proper item from the context menu.
+Right-clicking on a loaded dataset (or model calculation, what SasView calls a theory) brings up a *Handy Menu* from which it is possible to access Data Info, Save the data/theory, or Plot the data/theory.

 .. image:: hand_menu.png